 The goal of board oil is to penetrate the wood and saturate the wood fibers, in order to stop any other liquids (blood, bacteria) and moisture from soaking into the board.
 As well, a well-oiled cutting board will keep the same shape when the wood fibers are saturated, so it will not expand and shrink compared to a board that is left to completely dry, then exposed to water.
 This shrinking and expanding effect is the main cause of warped cutting boards.

 Here is a picture of a "no maintenance" bamboo cutting board that has been oiled on one side and left dry on the other.
-In other words, all wood cutting boards need to be oiled periodically:
+In other words, all wood or even bamboo cutting boards need to be oiled periodically:

 While board oil penetrates the wood, board cream/wax acts as a physical barrier on the surface of the wood that protects against stains and liquids.
 The wax also aids in sanitation, as it fills and seals in knife scars and microscopic cracks where bacteria would otherwise gather.